 In a food processor, whizz the rolled oats to make an oat flour.
 Pour into a mixing bowl.

-Add honey, applesauce & milk & mix.
+Add honey or agave, applesauce & milk & mix.

 Add chopped dried fruit, nuts & seeds.